 If you prefer your Rob Roy on the rocks I recommend the Riedel Double Rocks Glass.
 These make building a cocktail super easy as the lines at the bottom actually indicate a perfect 2 ounce pour.

 The perfect finishing touch.
 I love these classic hemstitched linen napkins.
-You can never have too many white linen napkins, and these come in an amazing assortment of colors too.
+You can never have too many linen napkins, and these come in an amazing assortment of colors too.

 Also featured in the photo above, I have been using the Riedel mixing glass for nearly all of my stirred cocktails.
 It’s a nice heavy glass that holds 22 ounces.
 Plenty of room to make two drinks at the same time – even doubles.

 I prefer these stainless steel barspoons from Barfly.
 They are high quality commercial grade.
 They come in a great selection of finishes, but stainless is what I always go for.